 The film’s fascinating aspect is Sshivada’s delightful performance.
 She breaks the mold of a typical Tamil heroine archetype with her chameleonic turn.
 Director Rohin keeps a good pace throughout and infuses humor without impeding the narrative flow.

-Hari Viswanath’s award-winning independent feature is set in the picturesque South Indian coastal state Pondicherry.
+Hari Viswanath’s award-winning independent feature is set in the picturesque Pondicherry.
 The 83-minute film tells the moving tale of an old man and his unbridled love for a vintage radio-set.
 Stage actor Lakshmanan Koratur soulfully plays the character of a grandfather.
 The crisp writing and cinematography keeps the emotions subtle, never tending to exploit the premise for melodrama.
 Radiopetti won the audience award at Busan International Film Festival.

 10. Theeran Adigaaram Ondru (Theeran – Chapter One)

 Director Vinoth deftly and authentically portrays the functioning of police bureaucracy.
 The usual commercial glorification of police characters are largely amiss.
 Karthi plays the titular role with aplomb and Abhimanyu Singh is terrific as the gang’s leader.
-The stunt sequences in the parched lands of Rajasthan are superbly choreographed.
+The stunt sequences in the parched lands of Rajasthan are well choreographed.
 Theeran would have been a great action thriller, if only it had scissored the irritable romantic track.

 9. 8 Thottakal (8 Bullets)